danielterziev92/danielterziev92/README.md

 # Hi there, I'm Daniel Terziev👋
-I'm learning Python at Softuni
+I'm learning Python and JavaScript at Softuni

 Here you can check my certificate: [click here for certificate]